 Another type of policy that could potentially lend coverage is civil authority coverage.
 This is often times simply a clause in a larger policy.
 Civil authority insurance provides coverage for lost business income due to a government entity denying access to the business property.
 Similarly, ingress/egress insurance provides coverage when an insured is unable to access their business property due to a hindrance caused by a third-party.
 For example, if there is a chemical spill at a business next to yours and there is a cordon around the block where your business is located rendering your business inaccessible, your lost income may still be covered under this policy even though there is no actual damage to your business property.

 As previously mentioned, these types of insurance questions are already being litigated in several state and federal courts, including Louisiana and California.
 The outcomes of these cases can vary from state to state and from policy to policy.
-At Pilka & Associates we are ready to answer your questions, review your policies, and help in any way we can.
+At Pilka Adams & Reed, P.A. we are ready to answer your questions, review your policies, and help in any way we can.
 Give us a call today.